nemonik/hands-on-DevOps-gen2/README.md

 ### 10.2.2.
 Install dependencies

-Now that we've reviewed the playbook lets execute it via the Make target `install-dependencies` in the root of the project in our shell
+Now that we've reviewed the playbook lets execute it via the [MAke](https://www.gnu.org/software/make/) target `install-dependencies` in the root of the project in our shell

 ```bash
 if [[ "$OSTYPE" == "darwin"* ]]; then brew install bash; /usr/local/bin/bash; fi